doraneko94/Wordle_solver/README.md

 3. The word should contain a large number of different letters.

 Based on these criteria, the solver calculate a score for each word, and recommend them in order of their value.

+So, the best first move with the current dictionary is `arose`.